JovarkOS/docs/README.md

 ***JovarkOS is an Arch-based GNU/Linux distribution offering stability, usability, and speed, in that order.***

 ## Who we are:
 **Teens!
-All members of the JovarkOS Development Team are under the age of 18.**
+Most members of the JovarkOS Development Team will be under the age of 18.**
 That means that if you are a teen, you most likely are eligible to help out as well.
-If you would like to participate in development, please answer the following questions in an email to [lucas@lucasburlingham.me](mailto:lucas@lucasburlingham.me):
+If you would like to participate in development, please answer the following questions in an email to [admin@jovarkos.org](mailto:admin@jovarkos.org):
  - Do you currently use Linux as a daily driver?
     - If so, what is the output of the `uname -a` command?
  - What is your favorite distro?